mdsimon2/RPi-CamillaDSP/README.md

 ssh username@hostname
 ```

 Update / upgrade RPi and install necessary tools and dependencies.
-This will install pycamilladsp and pycamilladsp-plot in a virtual environment, this is a change from previous versions of this tutorial and requires an update to camillagui.service.
+This will install pycamilladsp and pycamilladsp-plot in a virtual environment, this is a change from previous versions of this tutorial and requires updates to camillagui.service, oled.service and flirc.service.

 ```
 sudo apt update